 “Jesus Christ…” Dani repeated.

 She turned to Bob.
-Sandy was still sobbing, hiding behind the counter.
-Dani walked over to him.
 “Are you okay?
 Did you get hurt?”

-Sandy rose from behind the counter and nearly stumbled in the process.
-Her eyes were wide, so incredibly wide.
-It was as though she had not seen one of these things so closely, Dani thought.
+Sandy rose from behind the counter and nearly stumbled back into a cabinet in the process.
+Her eyes were wide – so incredibly wide.
+It was as though she had not seen one of these things up close, Dani thought.

 “I’m fine, I… thank you.
 I just…”